ylexus/jiotty-photos-uploader/README.md

-Jiotty Photos Uploader is a Google Photos media uploader.
+Jiotty Photos Uploader is a simple desktop Google Photos media uploader that creates albums according to your directory structure and can resume failed uploads.
 See [Wiki](https://github.com/ylexus/jiotty-photos-uploader/wiki) for more information.